-In the days preceding his reign as a member of the Philadelphia 76ers, Phoenix Suns, and Houston Rockets, back before the Dream Team and “I am not a role model” commercial, Charles Barkley prospered on the Auburn University men’s basketball team.
+In the days preceding his reign as a member of the Philadelphia 76ers, Phoenix Suns, and Houston Rockets, back before the Dream Team, “I am not a role model” commercial and the impeccable NBA on TNT, Charles Barkley prospered on the Auburn University men’s basketball team.

 Charles Barkley Auburn Highlights

 Charles was anything if not eccentric.
 He was undersized at the center position but that didn’t stop him from vacuuming in rebounds like his life depended on it, earning the nickname “The Round Mound of Rebound.”
 He loved grabbing the rebound and going coast to coast, often finishing with a two-handed flush.